Variational online learning of neural dynamics: Experiments on Theoretical Models of Neural Computation

-Figure \ref{fig:ring:converge} shows the three components of~\eqref{eq:lbound} and the objective lower bound clearly, demonstrating the convergence of the algorithm.
+Figure~\ref{fig:ring}D shows the three components of Eq.~\eqref{eq:lbound} and the objective lower bound clearly, demonstrating the convergence of the algorithm.
 We can see each component reaches a plateau within $400$ sec.
 As the reconstruction and dynamics log-likelihoods increase, the recognition model and dynamical model are getting more accurate while the decreasing entropy indicates the increasing confidence (inverse posterior variance) on the inferred latent states.
-The average computation time of a dual estimation step is $1.1$~ms (hardware specification: Intel Xeon E5-2680 2.50GHz, 128GB RAM, no GPU).
+The average computation time of a joint estimation step is $1.1$~ms (hardware specification: Intel Xeon E5-2680 2.50G~Hz, 128GB RAM, no GPU).